 Your brand’s profile, across Facebook, Twitter, Pinterest, Instagram, your company blog, and anywhere else it appears, should be unified and in line with your brand identity.
 Be consistent with graphics, color, style and language, and even post frequency.

-Takes some tips from these eight businesses, including Google, Target and Amazon, that Desmond Wong identifies as nailing social media consistency.
+Takes some tips from these eight businesses, including Google, Target, and Amazon, that Desmond Wong identifies as nailing social media consistency.

-Now, that a brand’s personality has been identified, use that personality to build a brand people can trust.
 When it comes to social media, the method that has proved successful over time is to talk like a human being.

 Check out this LinkedIn blog that uses a great analogy to test against a brand: Would you grab a bite with your blog?
 If the answer is ‘yes,’ chances are the audience will be more inclined to engage with a brand as if it were a trusted neighbor or a friend over lunch.